elmerucr/lib65ce02/README.md

 # lib65ce02
 ## Description
-This code, written in c, aims to be a cycle exact emulation of the 65ce02 cpu.
+This code, written in c, aims to become a cycle exact emulation of the 65ce02 cpu.
 Its programming interface is inspired by [Musashi Motorola 680x0 emulator](https://github.com/kstenerud/Musashi) by Karl Stenerud.
 Typically, this library will not take control of the main thread, in stead it will run a designated amount of cycles using the ````csg65ce02_execute(csg65ce02 *thisCPU, unsigned int noCycles)```` function that returns the amount of consumed cycles.
 ## Motivation
 Many emulation libraries for older cpu's already exist.
 This is just for fun and for development of a virtual 65ce02 based computer system.
 ## Compiling